vdclab/vdclab-wiki/pubtator.md

 ## Notes from users

 Helpful for more specialized, text-based searches; efficacy of results will be determined by terms used, as with any search engine.
+Particulraly good to serach for gene ids.

 ## Ease of use